space-contributes/arby-audio_3d/README.md

 Still requires cloning the repo or downloading files individually from the GitHub website.
 Run the WOO.BAT as administrator.
 Then, if it gets stuck, restart it.
+If it is not processing the .WAV, try shortening the URL using tinyurl.com and try again with the updated link.

 # FOR MACOS AND LINUX: